Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsDSP/AIE/README.md

 };
 ```

-### Top level Application
+### Top-Level Application

-Define a top level application file (`graph.cpp` in this design) that contains an instance of the graph class and connect the graph to a simulation platform to provide file input and output (in the case of FFT2D_INSTS = 1 to the two subgraphs):
+Define a top-level application file (`graph.cpp` in this design) that contains an instance of the graph class and connect the graph to a simulation platform to provide file input and output (in the case of `FFT2D_INSTS = 1` to the two sub-graphs):

 ```
 #include "graph.h"